In the twentieth century some states attempted to destroy the lives of religious ‘others’

 By engaging publics through participatory exhibitions in questions of openness, secrecy and invisibility in contemporary society

-The project website, as well as presenting the activities and publications of the project team, hosts a Digital Database with sample materials held in various secret police archival repositories.
+The project website, as well as presenting the activities and publications of the project team, hosts a Digital Archive with sample materials held in various secret police archival repositories.
 The website will also host an Online Exhibition of the project’s findings.

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme No .
 677355